HPDSResearch/io_cache_performance_analysis_framework/README.md

 * Note that to run raw RAMDisk scalability tests, no code configuration is required.
 The user should only run "main_script.sh".

+## Controlled Uniform

+This group is for examining the cache miss handling mechanism.
+These tests create access patterns that result in the desired read cache hit-rates.
+The core idea of how to create specific hit-rates is using zoned distribution parameter of FIO.
+By modifying the flushing mechanism of the cache, flushing efficiency is also measured through these tests.

+The steps to run these scripts are exactly same as the scalability tests.

+## Real Traces

+This group of tests measure the overall cache behavior under real applications.
+These scripts are generally usable with any real trace that is formatted in FIO-replayable format, but we specifically run Microsoft Exchange, Fujitsu VDI, and Oltpbench TPCC.

+* Step 1: Download the real trace files and after decompressing, place them in /root/ path without changing the name.
+If the user wants to place the real trace input in another path, *read_iolog* value in fio job files must be set to the new path.

+* Step 2: Set the backend device path in *scripts/Create_scripts.sh* (for OpenCAS and EnhanceIO only).

+* Step 3: Select the proper cache size for each real trace.
+Set the RAMDisk size in *scripts/ramdisk_create.sh*

+* Step 4: Copy the FIO job file of the desired trace from "jobfileRepo" to "jobfiles" directory. (as an example, we have placed Oltpbench TPCC job file in the "jobfiles" directory).
+Our framework runs the trace whose job file is in "jobfiles" directory.

+* Step 5: To run Microsoft Exchange traces, uncomment five highlighted lines in *scripts/Create_scripts.sh* to create the required volume group and LUNs (for EnhanceIO only).

+* Step 6: To run Microsoft Exchange traces, refer to the file *Template/DM-testing-script.sh* for DM-Cache, and *main_script.sh* with *Template/Enhanceio-testing-script.sh* for EnhanceIO to enable proper fio replay command. (for OpenCAS, no specific modification is required to handle this trace)

+* Step 7: Run the *main_script.sh* with first argument as /dev/ram1 and second argument as /dev/sdX.

 # LICENSING and USAGE